2007: Exploring the Inner Space of the Celebes Sea Explorers

 New England Aquarium

-Dr. Stone is a marine biologist who grew up in Massachusetts where he first developed a love for the sea.
-He is a specialist in undersea technology and exploration, using deep-sea submersibles, undersea habitats and SCUBA diving in all oceans of the world, with over 5,000 dives.
-Greg has published in leading science journals, including Nature, he has written popular books and articles, and he has produced an award-winning series of marine conservation films.
-His book Ice Island won the 2003 National Outdoor Book Award for Nature and the Environment, and he recently authored 4 National Geographic Magazine articles on his work.
-He was the Senior Editor of the International Marine Technology Society Journal from 1997 to 2003, is a National Fellow of the Explorers Club, is a recipient of the Pew Fellowship for Marine Conservation and was awarded the National Science Foundation/U.S. Navy Antarctic Service medal for his research in Antarctica.
+Dr. Gregory S. Stone is a marine biologist and a specialist in undersea technology and exploration, using deep-sea submersibles, undersea habitats, and scuba diving in all oceans of the world, with over 5,000 dives.
+Stone has published in leading science journals, including Nature, he has written popular books and articles, and he has produced an award-winning series of marine conservation films.
+His book Ice Island won the 2003 National Outdoor Book Award for Nature and the Environment, and he recently authored four National Geographic articles on his work.
+He was the senior editor of the International Marine Technology Society Journal from 1997 to 2003, is a National Fellow of the Explorers Club, is a recipient of the Pew Fellowship for Marine Conservation and was awarded the National Science Foundation/U.S. Navy Antarctic Service medal for his research in Antarctica.
 His most recent National Geographic article was on his expedition to study the effects from the Sumatra tsunami on the coral reefs of Thailand.
-Greg is an Honorary Associate Professor at the Leigh Marine Laboratory of the University of Auckland, New Zealand, and he chairs the marine advisory council for Conservation International.
+He is an honorary associate professor at the Leigh Marine Laboratory of the University of Auckland, New Zealand, and he chairs the marine advisory council for Conservation International.
 He was recently credited with leading the effort to create the world’s third-largest marine protected area around the Phoenix Islands in the country of Kiribati and was named one of the National Geographic Society’s Heroes of 2007 for this accomplishment.

-As well as being a scientists and diver on the Celebes Sea Expedition, Greg will write the National Geographic article on this project.
+As well as being a scientists and diver on the Celebes Sea expedition, Stone will write the National Geographic article on this project.

 Ralph WhiteRalph White